River of Fish

-This project has been to raise awareness of the plight of the Atlantic Salmon.
-We have worked closely with the River Dee Trust who have an educational programme in local primary schools.
+This project was to raise awareness of the plight of the Atlantic Salmon.
+We worked closely with the River Dee Trust who have an educational programme in local primary schools.
 We visited 4 primary schools where children used clay to make life-sized 'parr' - salmon in one of the earlier stages of their lifecycle.

 Classes at Heckleburn for adults gave people the chance to learn about the anatomy, physiology and life-cycle of the salmon, and to make their own ceramic 'smolt'.

 Installation on tour

 The installation of over 230 ceramic salmon opened at Banchory Lodge Hotel and swam around Deeside for the summer, resting at Balmoral , Braemar Castle, The Barn and finally at Heckleburn.

 The fish were auctioned for charity at the end of the project.